OICR/softeng-blog/_posts/francois_gerthoffert/2019-03-03-ZenCrepes-GitHub-Agile-Analytics-made-easy.md

 Sadly, ZenCrepes doesn’t support (yet) filtering by empty label or by empty assignee, it would have been interesting to learn more about unassigned closed tickets in a milestone.

-We can also take a look at past releases, for example, to look at a release burndown.
+We can also take a look at a past release and its release burndown.

-You can get an idea of the number of issues contained in the release, when the first and last issues were closed, what is the release burndown....

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/zencrepes/vscode-feb2019.png" />